-This article provides hints to generating pure white backgrounds or alpha transparent backgrounds with Shutter Stream version 2.1 and higher.
+This article provides hints to generating pure white backgrounds or alpha transparent backgrounds with Shutter Stream and Shutter Stream 360 Product Photography Software (version 2.1+).

 This Knowledge Base article focuses on the background removal tool.
 For readers that are more video inclined, here are a few video links related to background removal:

 - BR Tool used with lasso to remove additional frame (ex. shadow): here

 - BR Tool used with lasso to add frame back in: here